larsrh/website/_articles/scala-matsuri.md

   {% include article_picture.html src="hamarikyu" text="Hamarikyu gardens with a historic duck hunting site" %}
 </div>

+Quick side note about the small car parked in a marginally larger parking spot:
+I was very confused about the general lack of car traffic in Tokyo.
+Sure, there's lots of cars, but with a city that size, I had expected 24/7 traffic jams.
+However, that's not the case, because the government has been doing a splendid job of encouraging people to use public transit instead.
+They do that by demanding car owners to prove that they have a parking spot before they're allowed to bring a car to the city.
+Naturally, because of high costs of land, this is a luxury not available to lots of people.
+The tiny car embodies that spirit.

+Public transit in Tokyo and its surroundings is supremely efficient.
+There's a ton of lines with frequent trains (or buses).
+Google Maps will even show you precisely which car you'll have to board to get to the appropriate exit fastest.
+Even though there are multiple different transit operators, you'll just touch your Suica card and be done with it (at least for tourists; residents may tell a different story there).

-Wednesday, June 26
+### Wednesday, June 26

-: On Wednesday, I almost woke up at a normal time (well, after 6:00).
+On Wednesday, I almost woke up at a normal time (well, after 6:00).
 The plan was to visit an old friend in Kamakura, a beach town a little over an hour out south from Tokyo.
 We studied together in Munich, but a few years ago, they moved to Japan and married there.

 After yesterday's confusion, today I managed to navigate the breakfast effortlessly.
 It wasn't long until I was back at a train station, heading for Kamakura.
 Since I started my journey around 8:30, rush hour was still going strong and my connecting JR train actually was more than ten minutes late; an transgression that I didn't expect in Japan.

 A little over an hour later, I arrived at Kamakura.
 The first stop on my tour was the [_Hase-dera_](https://en.wikipedia.org/wiki/Hase-dera_(Kamakura)) temple.
 In order to get there, I had to change into the tram-like <a href="https://en.wikipedia.org/wiki/Enoshima_Electric_Railway">_Enoshima_ railway</a> whose only purpose appears to be moving tourists around, which -- as opposed to in Tokyo -- appear to be mostly Japanese.
 My friend had already warned me that because of the <a href="https://en.wikipedia.org/wiki/Hydrangea">hydrangea</a> season, the temple area will be busy, and he was right.
 Fortunately, the blooms were a sight to behold.

 The Hase-dera grounds have lots of other things to offer, too.
 Naturally, there is a rock garden (and also other carefully-maintained non-rock gardens).
 The most interesting thing I found was the Benten-kutsu cave containing lots of miniatures.
 The cave had a very low ceiling, so that even short me had to bend down.
 However, the candles and miniatures made the cave mesmerizing.
 I tried finding out more information, but all I found was in Japanese.
 The next best thing is from a [travel blog](https://www.2aussietravellers.com/benten-kutsu-cave/), where the authors report:

 > From the small amount of information I’ve been able to obtain, the Benten-Kutsu cave is thought to have been used by Kobo Daishi and that he carved the small statue of Benzaiten with 8 arms located in the adjacent Benten-do Hall himself while in seclusion there during the 9th century.

+While strolling around the area and visiting some other places in the vicinity, I picked some random food places for small items so that I could try a variety of dishes.
+Needless to say, I did not try the _Kebab Bento_ crossover abomination that was offered on Hase's touristy main street.

 <div class="row mt-3 mb-3">
   {% include article_picture.html src="kamakura-station" text="People standing in line waiting for the Enoshima Electric Railway" %}